Turupawn/PrivacyDAppDemo/README.md

 ## 🚀How to launch

 Let's launch the relayer first.
-Fill the `.env` based on `.env.example` and run the following.
+Fill the `.env` file based on `.env.example` on the `relayer/` directory and run the following.

 ```bash
 cd relayer